NVIDIA/cloud-native-stack/playbooks/readme.md

 - Validate the GPU Operator pods state
 - Report Operating System, Docker, Kubernetes, Helm, GPU Operator versions
 - Validate nvidia-smi and cuda liberaries on kubernetes

+### Upgrade NVIDIA Cloud Native Stack

+The Ansible NVIDIA Cloud Native Stack upgrade playbook will do the following:

+- Validate the Cloud Native stack is running
+- Update the Cloud Native Stack Version
+- Upgrade the Container runtime and kubernetes components
+- Upgrade the Kubernetes cluster to new version
+- Upgrade the networking plugin to new version
+- Upgrade the GPU Operator to next available version

 ### Uninstall NVIDIA Cloud Native Stack